 However, the shipping industry soon realized the potential of the technology, and soon, big players such as NYK Group of Companies and Damen Shipyards Group introduced their own research and experiments on the same.

 According to DNV, one of the world’s leading classification societies, Air Bubble Lubrication System is one of the promising technologies which will help ships to improve their efficiency and reduce energy losses.

 What is Air Lubrication System for Ships?

 Air Lubrication System is a method to reduce the resistance between the ship’s hull and seawater using air bubbles.
 The air bubble distribution across the hull surface reduces the resistance working on the ship’s hull, creating energy-saving effects.
 With the right ship hull design, the air lubrication system is expected to achieve up to 10-15% reduction of CO2 emissions, along with significant savings of fuel.

 How does Air Lubrication System works?

 The Air Lubrication System works on the simple principle of trapping a layer of air bubbles beneath the ship’s hull.
 An air blower or a dedicated system is used to generate air bubbles to pass them continuously beneath the ship’s surface.
-Air bubble outlets are created at different locations along the bottom of the hull, symmetrically on both the sides of the ship’s center line.
+Air bubble outlets are created at different locations along the bottom of the hull, symmetrically on both sides of the ship’s centre line.